Intrapersonal Intelligence: Guide & Simple Explanation

 5. Personal Connections

 Establishing deeper connections with oneself involves understanding one’s values, beliefs, passions, and emotions.
-This deeper self-knowledge can lead to increased personal authenticity, better decision-making, and a more fulfilling life.
+This deeper self-knowledge can increase personal authenticity, better decision-making, and a more fulfilling life.

 The Importance of Intrapersonal Intelligence